-The new postholder would ensure that the History of Art first-year (Prelims) syllabus would incorporate aspects of the Art of the Americas into its core courses, including 'Art, Design, Architecture', 'Introduction to the History of Art', and 'Challenging Antiquities' (the latter focused on art and architecture that references, critiques, or reimagines the Classical tradition).
-Aspects of the Art of the Americas would also be integrated into the advanced undergraduate core course 'Approaches to the History of Art' and into the required Master's (MSt) course 'Issues in Art History.'
+The History of Art first-year (Prelims) syllabus incorporates Contemporary Art in its core courses, including 'Art, Design, Architecture', 'Introduction to the History of Art', and 'Challenging Antiquities' (the latter including sessions on post-1945 art that references, critiques, or reimagines the Classical tradition).
+Contemporary Art also plays an important role in the advanced undergraduate core course 'Approaches to the History of Art' and in the required Master's (MSt) course 'Issues in Art History.'
 The postholder would be expected to contribute to and take the lead in core courses at both undergraduate and graduate level, including those focusing on the theories and methods of the discipline.

-The appointee would be expected to develop new advanced undergraduate options on the Art of the Americas (North and/or South), some of which could also be offered to History undergraduates.
+The appointee would be expected to develop new advanced undergraduate options in Contemporary Art, some of which could also be offered to History undergraduates.
 The appointee would devise as well a new MSt option that would attract high-quality home and international students, some of whom will continue to the DPhil.
 The postholder would be expected to supervise BA extended essays and theses in the History of Art Department and History Faculty, as well as supervise MSt and DPhil dissertations.

-This position provides exciting opportunities for the postholder, who will conduct advanced research and build research networks within and beyond Oxford; give lectures, classes, and tutorials; supervise, support and examine students at the undergraduate and graduate levels; play an important part in the academic life of Worcester College; and take on leadership and administrative roles in the Department of History of Art and, as required, in the History Faculty and College.
+This position provides exciting opportunities for the postholder, who will conduct advanced research and build research networks within and beyond Oxford; give lectures, classes, and tutorials; supervise, support and examine students at the undergraduate and graduate levels; play an important part in the academic life of Wadham College; and take on leadership and administrative roles in the Department of History of Art and, as required, in the History Faculty and College.

 We welcome applications from candidates at all post-doctoral career stages, including at professorial level.
 We are committed to creating a diverse academic workforce and positively encourage applications from under-represented communities.
-We particularly encourage applications from women (approximately 40% of History Faculty posts are held by female academics), people with disabilities, and Black, Asian, and minority ethnic candidates.
+We particularly encourage applications from women (approximately 40% of History Faculty posts are held by female academics), people with disabilities and Black, Asian, and minority ethnic candidates.

-The appointee will be a member of the Department of History of Art, the Faculty of History, and a tutorial fellow and member of the Governing Body of Worcester College.
+The appointee will be a member of the Department of History of Art, the Faculty of History, and a tutorial fellow and member of the Governing Body of Wadham College.

 The post is tenable from 1 October 2025 or as soon as possible thereafter.
-The deadline for applications is 12 noon (UK time) on Wednesday 5th February 2025.
-Interviews are expected to take place in person on 26th February 2025 in Oxford.
-Please note that the day will include an interview with the selection committee and research and teaching-related presentations.
-Only if you are invited for an interview will your referees be contacted.
-Likewise, writing samples will only be requested from candidates being interviewed.
+The deadline for applications is 12 noon (UK time) on Wednesday 19th February.
+Interviews are expected to take place in person on Tuesday 11th March 2025 in Oxford.

 The University of Oxford uses the grade of Associate Professor for most of its senior academic appointments.
-Associate Professors are eligible for consideration through regular recognition of distinction exercises for award of the title of full Professor.
+Associate Professors are eligible for consideration through regular recognition of distinction exercises for award of the title of full professor.
 In exceptional cases, the title of full Professor may be awarded on appointment.